dgraph-io/dgraph/wiki/content/howto/index.md

 ## Load balancing queries with Nginx

+There might be times when you'll want to set up a load balancer to accomplish goals such as increasing the utilization of your database by sending queries from the app to multiple database server replicas.
+You can follow these steps to get started with that.

+### Download ZIP

 Download the contents of this gist's ZIP file and extract it to a directory called `graph-nginx`

 ```